OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Arduino-Dock/Connecting-via-uart1.md

-## Communicating with the Microcontroller
+## Communicating with the Microcontroller {#arduino-dock-communicating-via-serial}

 One of the method of communicating between the Omega and the microcontroller ATmega is through the serial interface UART1.
 The UART connection provides two-way communication using two pins on the Omega: TXD (transmitting from Omega) and RXD (receiving from ATmega).

 // TODO: diagram Omega RXD and TXD to ATmega TXD and RXD on UART1